ZoneMinder/zmNinja/README.md

 Status for Mobile Platforms
 ---------------------------
 zmNinja is  stable as of today and runs on a variety of Android and iOS platforms.
-It also runs on the desktop today and soon, I plan to use Electron to make a desktop app out of it.
+It also runs on the desktop (see below)

 I have active testers today for both Android and iOS.
 If you want to test, please follow the instructions [here](https://forums.zoneminder.com/viewtopic.php?f=33&t=23073) and send me an [email](mailto:pliablepixels@gmail.com) with your details.